BEFORE YOU GO...

 He urged cooperation to standardise the procurement procedures in the public sector in order to ensure the prudent, economic, and efficient use of government assets, as well as to provide a simplified mechanism to ensure that cybersecurity providers, organisations, and experts in the country carry out their responsibilities in compliance with accepted international guidelines.

 Data from October 2019 to July 2023 revealed that the top reported events in online fraud included shopping, romance, employment, and investment fraud at 45%, online blackmail at 13%, unauthorised access at 10%, internet harassment at 9%, and digital impersonation at 8%.
-As a result, citizens from different sectors who are about taking on various online obligations such as financial commitments to buy something, encourage a paid service or make an investment ranging from as little as GH50 to GH1000, offering sensitive data that could be utilised for theft of their identities, impersonations, visiting, installing illicit websites and material that might interfere with business operations, should contact the Authority through the website.
+As a result, citizens from different sectors who are about taking on various online obligations such as financial commitments to buy something, encourage a paid service or make an investment ranging from as little as GH50 to GH1000, offering sensitive data that could be utilized for theft of their identities, impersonations, visiting, installing illicit websites and material that might interfere with business operations, should contact the Authority through the website.